Sunday, July 14, 2024

 Sectional chart depiction of Block Island.

 Overflying the twelve mile wide expanse of Block Island Sound presents little risk if altitude is managed properly.
-We remained with gliding distance of the eastern seaboard or the island at all times.
+We remained within gliding distance of the eastern seaboard or the island at all times.
 We reached the island shortly after numerous other arrivals, our five airplanes creating a small arrival push at the uncontrolled general aviation airport.

 Maneuvering for the traffic pattern south of Block Island.
 Photo by Steve.